Maine has two options you can use to homeschool your children: home instruction and private schooling.

 - computer proficiency (in one grade between grades 7 and 12).

-4. Submit a year-end assessment.
+4. Submit a year-end assessment to your local superintendent.

 For your child’s year-end assessment, you can: